 “I’ll pray to Buddha you do.”

 I would be back in Thailand for the New Year.
-It would be a new life.
 All I wanted was a little love.
 It wasn’t too much to ask from life.
 Not in Pattaya or anywhere else in the world.
-Even for a fool, especially after being freed from a curse.
+Even for a fool, especially after being freed from a curse, then again everyone is a fool when it comes to love.

 AO, MAI AO - want, not want